hoangduytranuk/blender_manual/blender_docs/manual/animation/armatures/posing/editing.rst

    While Held
-      The most complicated of the modes available, as it tries to guess when to stop propagating by examining the pauses in the animation curves per control (i.e. all F-Curves for a bone, instead of per F-Curve).
+      The most complicated of the modes available, as it tries to guess when to stop propagating by examining the pauses in the animation curves per control (i.e. all F-curves for a bone, instead of per F-curve).
    To Next Keyframe
       Simply copies the pose to the first keyframe after (but not including any keyframe on) the current frame.
    To Last Keyframe
-      Will simply replace the last keyframe. (i.e. making action cyclic).
+      Will simply replace the last keyframe (i.e. making action cyclic).
    Before Frame
       To all keyframes between current frame and the *End frame* option.
-      This option is best suited for use from scripts due to the difficulties in setting this frame value, though it is possible to set this manually via the Operator panel if necessary.
+      This option is best suited for use from scripts due to the difficulties in setting this frame value, though it is possible to set this manually via the :ref:`ui-undo-redo-adjust-last-operation` panel if necessary.
    Before Last Keyframe
       To all keyframes from current frame until no more are found.
    On Selected Keyframes